Offered at the SPC Lubbock Center only.

 Students who complete the certificate may choose to enter the Paralegal Studies associate of applied science degree program or seek entry-level employment as a legal office worker in a variety of business sectors, such as private law offices, governmental agencies, court systems, real estate companies, financial institutions, law enforcement agencies, corporations, and insurance companies.
 The Paralegal Certificate is a TSI-waived program.

-Program advisor is Dr. Joseph W. Kline, Esq., Program Coordinator/Professor of Paralegal Studies.
+Program advisor is Dr. Kim Dayton, Esq., Program Coordinator/Instructor of Paralegal Studies.

 Certificate of Proficiency